 Fortinet (FTNT) Gains But Lags Market: What You Should Know

-Heading into today, shares of the network security company had lost 8.82% over the past month, lagging the Computer and Technology sector's loss of 0.91% and the S&P 500's loss of 0.39% in that time.
+Prior to today's trading, shares of the network security company had lost 8.63% over the past month.
+This has lagged the Computer and Technology sector's gain of 0.89% and the S&P 500's gain of 0.49% in that time.

-Wall Street will be looking for positivity from FTNT as it approaches its next earnings report date.
-The company is expected to report EPS of $0.77, up 14.93% from the prior-year quarter.
+Investors will be hoping for strength from FTNT as it approaches its next earnings release.
+On that day, FTNT is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 14.93%.
 Our most recent consensus estimate is calling for quarterly revenue of $638.56 million, up 16.63% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.05 per share and revenue of $2.53 billion.
-These totals would mark changes of +23.48% and +17.48%, respectively, from last year.
+FTNT's full-year Zacks Consensus Estimates are calling for earnings of $3.05 per share and revenue of $2.53 billion.
+These results would represent year-over-year changes of +23.48% and +17.48%, respectively.

-Investors might also notice recent changes to analyst estimates for FTNT.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for FTNT.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.81% higher.
-FTNT is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.81% higher.
+FTNT currently has a Zacks Rank of #3 (Hold).

-Investors should also note that FTNT has a PEG ratio of 2.7 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Security stocks are, on average, holding a PEG ratio of 2.44 based on yesterday's closing prices.
+Also, we should mention that FTNT has a PEG ratio of 2.76.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Security was holding an average PEG ratio of 2.45 at yesterday's closing price.

 The Security industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 127, putting it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 189, which puts it in the bottom 26% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.